-An herb is a seed-producing annual, biennial or perennial plant that does not develop persistent woody tissue but dies down at the end of a growing season.
+A herb is a seed-producing annual, biennial or perennial plant that does not develop persistent woody tissue but dies down at the end of a growing season.
 It is a plant, or the part of a plant valued for its medicinal or aromatic qualities, high in phytochemicals.
 The phytochemicals we value for their medicinal properties are produced by the plant in response to their environment.

-Phytochemical constituents are bioactive compounds found in plants which give the plant its therapeutic actions, and in understanding these constituents and how they may affect the body, we gain a much more comprehensive of a plant’s actions, as well as possible interactions with other herbs, supplements, and medications.
+Phytochemical constituents are bioactive compounds found in plants that give the plant its therapeutic actions, and in understanding these constituents and how they may affect the body, we gain a much more comprehensive of a plant’s actions, as well as possible interactions with other herbs, supplements, and medications.

 How are herbal remedies taken?